Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning

 \subsection{Evaluating Selective Predictors}

 We evaluate selective prediction systems via coverage and risk~\cite{el2010foundations}.
-Given a labeled evaluation dataset $\dataset = \{ (I_i, \question_i, \answer_i) \}_{i=1}^N$. \emph{Coverage} is the the percentage of questions in $\dataset$ where the system chooses to make a prediction. \emph{Risk} is the error rate on the questions where a prediction is made.
-For a $\gamma$-threshold selective prediction system, these metrics can be computed as:
+Given a labeled evaluation dataset $\dataset = \{ (I_i, \question_i, \answer_i) \}_{i=1}^N$. \emph{Coverage} (\coverage) is the percentage of questions in $\dataset$ where the system chooses to make a prediction. \emph{Risk} (\risk) is the error rate on the questions where a prediction is made.
+For a $\gamma$-threshold selective prediction system, these metrics are computed as:

 where a lower $\gamma$ trades off increased coverage for increased risk.
 In practice, when deploying a selective VLM system with an application-specific risk tolerance $r \in [0, 1]$, the system designer would determine an appropriate setting for the hyperparameters of $g$ using a calibration set.
 For example, if $g$ is the simple $\gamma$-thresholding function, one would choose $\gamma_{@r}$ to maximize coverage while being below the risk threshold on the calibration set: